astroesteban/astroesteban/README.md

 In my free time I like to spend it with my fiancé and dogs, reading books, listening to vinyl records or working on side projects.

 Feel free to reach out to me via email [📧](mailto:esteban.duran@protonmail.com) or social media.
-Tambien hablo español.
+Tambien hablo español 🇲🇽.

 ## 🧑‍💻 Experience